-By federal legislation, each state may have one or more extension sociologists, 50 percent or more of whose salaries are paid from federal funds.
+Any given state may have one or more extension rural sociologists, 59 percent or more of whose salaries are usually held from federal funds.
 These people are full fledged members of the department of rural sociology.
 Their primary responsibility is to the extension administration.
-If one carries out his extension responsibilities, he is frequently on the move around the state, organizing meetings, giving speeches on population change and leadership, consulting with "resource development" agents or groups of pastors, etc. Very few have been able to carry on any systematic research while acting as extension specialists.
-They sometimes get in trouble with their administrators if they teach too much, because teaching regular courses on campus competes with attendance at meetings out in the state.
+If such a sociologist carries out his extension responsibilities, he is frequently on the move around the state, organizing meetings, giving speeches on population change and leadership, consulting with "resource development" agents or groups of pactors, etc. Few have been able to carry on such systematic research while acting as extension specialists.
+Sometimes they even get in trouble with their administrators if they teach too much: teaching regular courses on campus competes with attendance at meetings out in the state.
 Based upon many years of observation, it seems certain to me that most of the more capable sociologists simply refuse to consider such positions.
 This is because they believe that a few years of extension work will leave them so far behind their field that they may never again catch up.
-In my experience, they are right: with a few exceptions, the diligent extension sociologist soon loses his sociological expertise because he fails to practice it.
+In my experience, they are right: with a few exceptions, the diligent extension rural sociologist soon loses his sociological expertise because he fails to practice it.
 He loses touch with the literature.
 As a result he falls hopelessly behind in his field.

-formal activities of the The fourth, newest, and probably most ephemeral of the /colleges of agriculture is international programs.
-All over the so-called "third world" the United States, through the Agency for International Development as well as the Ford Foundation, the Rockefeller Foundation and the Agricultural Development Council, has been assisting in the upgrading of colleges of agriculture as centers of teaching, research, and--through extension -- the dissemination of the results of agricultural research.
+The fourth, newest, and probably most ephemeral of the formal activities of the colleges of agriculture is "international programs".

+All over the so-called "third world" the United States, through the Agency for International Development as well as the Ford Foundation.

+the Rockefeller Foundation and the Agricultural Development Council. have leen assisting in the upgrading of colleges of agriculture as centers of teaching, research, and -- through extension -- the dissenination of the results of agricultural research.
 There is frequently a place for rural sociology in these programs.
-Indeed, under the auspices of the USDA have written several eminent rural sociologists/wrote books in various Latin American was initiated countries.
-This/occurred during the 1940s, several years before the Point 4 plan (AID's precursor) was established.
-These included books by Nathan Whetten (1948) on rural Mexico, Lowry Nelson (1950) on rural Cuba, T. Lynn Smith (1972) on Brazil, C. C. Taylor (1948) on Argentina.
+Indeed, under the auspices of the USDA several eminent rural sociologists have written books in various Latin American countries.
+This was initiated during the 1949s, several years before the Point 4 plan (AlD's precursor) was established.
+These included books by Mathan Whetten (1948) on rural Mexico, Lowry Melson (1950) on rural Cuba, T. Lynn Smith (1972) on Brazil, C. C. Taylor (1948) on Argentina, Charles P. Loomis et al. (1953) on Costa Rica.
 The work of these men set a pattern which others have followed.
-Since then, quite a few rural sociology professors have spent considerable periods of time with AID and other contract programs abroad. work--like teaching, research, and extension--is institutionalized within the agricultural college.
+Since then, quite a few rural sociology profassors have spent considerable periods of time with AID and other contract programs abroad.
+This work -- like teaching, research, and extension -- is institutionalized within the agricultural college.
 Typically, each college which has such an "institution-building" contract will have one or two administrators on campus and one or two at the contract site.
 The former are responsible for recruiting personnel to work abroad, and for taking care of the documents regarding the foreign university's graduate students who are studying on the campus.
-The administrators at the contract site are responsible for the teaching, research, and extension activities of the American professors who are stationed there.
-Because there is usually no state money in these programs-only federal or foundation funds-there is not much institutional pressure on the departments to participate, although the sociologists are usually interested.
+The administrators at the contract site are responsible for the twaching, research, and extension activities of the American professors who are stationed there.
+Because there is usually no state money in these programs -- only federal or foundation funds -- there may not be such institutional pressure on the departments to perticipate, although the sociologists are usually interested.